torstenboettjer/flake_psql/README.md

 mkdir plpgsql-dev && cd plpgsql-dev
 ```

-Alternatively you can fetch the github repository.
+Alternatively you can clone the github repository.

 ```sh
 git clone https://github.com/torstenboettjer/flake_psql.git
 ```
-*Example: Fetching the PSQL server template*
+*Example: Cloning the PSQL server template*

 Using git clone creates the directory and downloads the proposed files.

 ### (Optional) Enable direnv auto-load

+In case [direnv](https://direnv.net) is installed autoloading the flake is recommended.

 ```sh
 echo 'use flake' > .envrc